niplav/site/quality.md

 [home](./index.md)
 ------------------

-*author: niplav, created: 2024-01-29, modified: 2024-01-29, language: english, status: draft, importance: 3, confidence: possible*
+*author: niplav, created: 2024-01-29, modified: 2025-02-08, language: english, status: draft, importance: 3, confidence: possible*

-> __In which I investigate whether not masturbating makes my mind clear.__
+> __In which I investigate whether not masturbating makes my meditations better.
+It doesn't, and instead plausibly makes them worse<sub>65%</sub>.__

 Does Recent Masturbation Decrease Meditation Quality?
 =======================================================

 <!--TODO: maybe replace correlations with linear regressions, which give
 p-values too.-->

-Maybe<sub>65%</sub>?
-Correlations between mindfulness and time since last masturbation are generally <0.2, and sometimes negative.
-But there seems to be a pretty clear trend of positive correlation with concentration if we only look at sessions with >20 days of abstinence.

 There is some received wisdom that ejaculation and masturbation in particular decreases meditation quality: The retreats of